kubernetes-sigs/aws-load-balancer-controller/docs/guide/ingress/annotations.md

         alb.ingress.kubernetes.io/healthcheck-timeout-seconds: '8'
         ```

-- <a name="success-codes">`alb.ingress.kubernetes.io/success-codes`</a> specifies the HTTP status code that should be expected when doing health checks against the specified health check path.
+- <a name="success-codes">`alb.ingress.kubernetes.io/success-codes`</a> specifies the HTTP or gRPC status code that should be expected when doing health checks against the specified health check path.

     !!!example
         - use single value